 What’s the actual reason he stepped down early?
 I don’t know.
 The court’s press release didn’t mention that he was giving up his role before his term was over, let alone say why.
 And I don’t have any inside information.
 But I’ve got a theory.

-[UPDATE: After I posted this, Judge McKee confirmed that my theory about why he stepped down early was “exactly dead on.”]
+[UPDATE: After I posted this, Judge McKee confirmed to me that my theory about why he stepped down early was “exactly dead on.”]

 First, some background.
 Circuit-chief-judgeship-selection procedure is set by statute, 28 USC § 45.
 To become chief, you have to be under 65; your term runs for 7 years or until you turn 70, whichever comes first.
 McKee became chief in 2010 and was born in 1947, so his term was set to end in 2017.